This post may contain affiliate links. Please read my disclosure and privacy policy.

 Instructions

-- In a medium bowl, stir together the melted margarine or oil, sugar and vanilla.
+- In a medium bowl, stir together the melted butter, coconut sugar and vanilla.
 Add the flour mixture, stirring until combined; stir in chocolate chips (mixture will thicken in 30 to 60 seconds).

 - Using a small cookie scoop, or tablespoon, scoop the dough into rounded mounds onto the prepared baking sheet (space about 2 inches/5 cm apart).
 Using fingertips, flatten and shape dough into a small circle (about 2 inches/5 cm in diameter).
 If desired, press a few additional mini chips on top.